mF2C/Registration/Identification Module/README.md

-﻿# Identification Module
+# Identification Module

 In mF2C, the identification module is the component in charge of acquiring the user and device unique identifiers (IDKey and deviceID) from the support Webservice (ws).
-The identification module will send either the user resource ID assigned by [CIMI](https://github.com/mF2C/cimi) or the user credentials and after a sucessful validation, it will get in return both, the IDKey and the deviceID.
+The identification module will send the dashboard user credentials and after a sucessful validation, it will get in return both, the IDKey and the deviceID.
 Both IDs will be stored locally for future use.

 This document describes the process to execute and use the **mF2C Identification module**.